Kpable/kpable.github.io/_portfolio/spooky-mart.md

 Started as a side project (because you can never have too many of those) to test out a series of mechanics, tools, workflows, and pipelines.

 We envisioned this to be a small side challenge in a larger world, isolated down to a single replayable experience.
 A challenge akin to the eagle towers in Assassins Creed or the Sheikah towers in Breath of the wild.
-But instead of overcoming the challenge of climbing a tower to reveal a part of a map, the intention here is toc appease spirits in a ghost ridden convinience store, charging your supernatural abilities for use elsewhere in a larger world.
+But instead of overcoming the challenge of climbing a tower to reveal a part of a map, the intention here is to appease spirits in a ghost ridden convinience store, charging your supernatural abilities for use elsewhere in a larger world.

 In this case the spirits want you to complete a shopping list.